LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 As we will use the command line a lot, it’s better to use a Unix-like OS.
 If you run a Windows system, it will also work fine; you’ll just have to type a few commands in the command prompt.

 You will of course need a text editor.
-If you are accustomed to use a full featured Scala IDE like Eclipse or IntelliJ you can of course use it.
-However with Play you can have fun working with a simple text editor like Textmate, Emacs or VI.
+You can also use a Scala IDE such as Eclipse or IntelliJ if you like.
+However, with Play you can have fun working with a simple text editor like Textmate, Emacs or vi.
 This is because the framework manages the compilation and the deployment process itself.

 ## Project creation

 Now that Play is correctly installed, it’s time to create the new application.
 Creating a Play application is pretty easy and fully managed by the Play command line utility.
 That allows for standard project layouts between all Play applications.

-Open a new command line and type:
+On the command line and type:

 ```
 $ play new todolist
 ```

 It will prompt you for a few question.
-Choose to create a **simple Scala application** project template.
+Select the _Create a simple Scala application_ project template.

 [[images/new.png]]

-The play new command creates a new directory `todolist/` and populates it with a series of files and directories, the most important being:
+The `play new` command creates a new directory `todolist/` and populates it with a series of files and directories, the most important being:

-`app/` contains the application’s core, split between models, controllers and views directories.
+- `app/` contains the application’s core, split between models, controllers and views directories.
 This is the directory where .scala source files live.

-`conf/` contains all the application’s configuration files, especially the main `application.conf` file, the `routes` definition files and the `messages` files used for internationalization.
+- `conf/` contains all the application’s configuration files, especially the main `application.conf` file, the `routes` definition files and the `messages` files used for internationalization.

-`project` contains the build scripts.
+- `project` contains the build scripts.
 The build system is based on sbt.
 But a new play application comes with a default build script that will just works fine for our application.

-`public/` contains all the publicly available resources, which includes JavaScript, stylesheets and images directories.
+- `public/` contains all the publicly available resources, which includes JavaScript, stylesheets and images directories.

-`test/` contains all the application tests.
+- `test/` contains all the application tests.
 Tests are written either as Specs2 specifications.

 > Because Play uses UTF-8 as single encoding, it’s very important that all text files hosted in these directories are encoded using this charset.
 Make sure to configure your text editor accordingly.